 Safe Shelter operations suspended due to COVID-19

-What is Safe Shelter?
+What was Safe Shelter?

-When and where is Safe Shelter?
+When and where was Safe Shelter?

 The core idea behind Safe Shelter (click to expand)

-Safe Shelter aims to reduce the immediate concern of being homeless or at risk of homelessness - where will I sleep tonight? - with the hope that somewhere warmer and safer than sleeping rough or sleeping somewhere unsafe, along with social connection, will provide the basis for a slightly better tomorrow.
-In the morning, guests are directed onto specialist services or businesses for breakfast, showers, laundry, and ongoing practical and interpersonal support.
+Safe Shelter aimed to reduce the immediate concern of being homeless or at risk of homelessness - where will I sleep tonight? - with the hope that somewhere warmer and safer than sleeping rough or sleeping somewhere unsafe, along with social connection, will provide the basis for a slightly better tomorrow.
+In the morning, guests were directed onto specialist services or businesses for breakfast, showers, laundry, and ongoing practical and interpersonal support.

 Our thanks go to the people and services who have made Safe Shelter possible.